-Following are some examples of quick landscapes incorporating wooden posts.
+Following are some more examples of quick landscapes incorporating wooden posts.
 Drawing such landscapes is covered step by step in my pen and ink drawing workbooks.
-For more techniques and examples of drawing with wooden posts, I invite you to try them.

 You can find video demonstration of drawing a landscape with wooden post on my YouTube channel here.

 This completes this tutorial on drawing wooden posts with pen and ink.
 Remember to practice often and have fun.
-If you liked this content, do leave a ‘like’ or ‘comment’ below to let me know it is helpful.
-This motivates me to write and share more content.
+If you liked this content, do consider a small donation to help me write more of such content.
 Also feel free to share it with your social media using following links.